 - Pain points to address in order to close the sale

 - How to respond to typical objections from this customer

-These types of insights will help different teams refine their interactions with these target customers.
+These types of marketing customer profile insights will help different teams refine their interactions with these target clients.

-5. Share Each Business Customer Profile Template Among Your Team
+5. Share Each Business Customer Profile Analysis Among Your Team

-Put your customer profile templates to work for your business by sharing them among your team.
-Make your templates living documents that you can update as you gain new information.
+Put your target customer profiles to work for your business by sharing them among your team.
+Make them living documents that you can update as you gain new information.

 - Refine your products and services

-- Choose the best marketing channels to optimize your time and money
+- Use your marketing customer profiles to choose the best channels to optimize your time and money

-Customer profiles can help you expand your small business and focus the marketing of your products and services to the right audience.
+Once you have targeted audience profiles in place, you can work on expanding your small business and focus on marketing your products and services to the right buyers.